Sprinter (British Rail): Class 156 Super Sprinter

 The Class 156 units were built from 1987 to 1989 by Metro-Cammell at its Washwood Heath Works in Birmingham.
-The vehicles, like the Class 155s, have a single leaf sliding door at either end of each coach - this feature reflected the anticipated longer journeys (with fewer stops) that the Class 156 was supposed to operate.
-They have a top speed of 75 mph.
-They feature medium density (2+2) seating.
+The vehicles, like the Class 155s, have a single leaf sliding door at either end of each coach; this feature reflected the anticipated longer journeys (with fewer stops) that the Class 156 was intended to operate.
+They have a top speed of 75 mph and feature medium density (2+2) seating.